Halocrea/halocrea-stream-overlay/README.md

     <img src="https://img.shields.io/twitter/follow/HaloCreation?color=%232da1f3&logo=Twitter&style=flat-square" />
   </a>
 </p>
 A webapp providing Halo-themed overlays you can add as browser sources in OBS.
-It can shows the people in a Discord voice chat and display alerts whenever the channel gets a new follower or subscriber.
+It can show members of a Discord voice chat and display alerts whenever the channel gets a new follower or subscriber.

 ---